sumowll/BD4H-Bootcamp/docs/homework.md

 ## EXTENSIONS, LATE ASSIGNMENTS, & RE-SCHEDULED/MISSED EXAMS

 Each student is allowed 2 days of late submission, to be USED for homework.
-You can use these 2 days for any assignment.
+You can split the 2 days grace period across two different homework.
 Once you have used up your late days, late assignments will be penalized at a rate of 10% per day.
 Assignments more than 5 days late will not be accepted.
+Also, you can't apply it toward final project.
+We don't consider other homework extension request, so please schedule your time slots well in advance.